 Paraiso beach, Cuba

 Best for: Caribbean dreaming

 The aptly named Paradise Beach lies on Cuba’s Cayo Largo, off the southwest coast of the island archipelago.
 This is Cuba at its most captivating, with miles of magnificent, unspoilt shoreline and calm, warm water for bathing in.
 It’s completely remote, with palapa-thatched sunshades that dot the sands, and just the one solo bar shack.
-Keep your eyes peeled for native pelicans and hummingbirds, or you may even spot a turtle (Cayo Largo’s turtle conservation program is well-respected, making it a haven for sea turtles).
+Keep your eyes peeled for native pelicans and hummingbirds, or you may even spot a turtle (Cayo Largo’s turtle conservation programme is well-respected, making it a haven for sea turtles).

 Insider tip: Once you’ve had your fill of the barefoot lifestyle, head for party time in Havana.
-With Flash Pack for company, you can learn how to salsa, rustle up flavor-packed cocktails and cruise the picturesque Old Town in a classic convertible car.
+With Flash Pack for company, you can learn how to salsa, rustle up flavour-packed cocktails and cruise the picturesque Old Town in a classic convertible car.

 Images: Flash Pack, Shutterstock, Unsplash